NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.ja37.txt

     controls/displays/cursor-slew-y
     controls/displays/cursor-click

 Per default the cursor is located on the MI display.
-See the DISP menu on the TI on how to transfer it between displays.
+It can be moved to the TI with 'M', or through the DISP menu.
 On the TI you can click on all side and bottom buttons, except when EDIT, ADD or INS steerpoint/map-area-point.
 Also when not in any menu.
 Sometimes in menu MSDA a white info box is shown.
 Some fields can be clicked, and then input on the data-panel.
 Field will blink when input active.
 When MMAN is enabled, map will be moved instead of cursor.
 When clicking on a radar echo in MI, it get selected/locked.
+When clicking on radar or datalink track on TI, it is selected as destination.
 In MSDA/UDAT menu LV/FF points can be dragged when no polygon is being edited.
 To grab them hold trigger on center of symbol.
 When a polygon is being edited and a steerpoint/aera-point has been selected, pressing |X| button on nav panel will delete it. (cannot delete landing bases or take-off base, use route-manager for that)